-The SYNC model used in this paper is based on several simplifications of the real particle dynamics.
-While the use of the mesoscopic Kapral method for incorporating the collisions appears to imply no additional physical mechanisms, the use of the Nosè-Hoover thermostat requires a further justification.
-Indeed, if there is some average dissipation due to particle collisions, this justifies the use of the thermostat for modeling the saturation of the energy pumped to the system due to shear.
+Moreover, it appears that another simplification of our computational model - the use of the Nosè-Hoover thermostat - is less 'repairable' and requires a further justification.
+Indeed, if there is some average dissipation due to particle collisions, this justifies the use of the thermostat for modelling the saturation of the energy pumped to the system due to shear.
 On the other hand, in our setup in the synchronized state collisions are rare so at the first glance there is no mechanism for energy saturation.
-Here it is important to mention, that we restricted our analysis to an ensemble of identical particles.
-For a particular situation in the outer B ring this means that we consider only large particles that have low characteristic epicyclic velocities.
-If there is a whole range of particles of different sizes, they are all subject to resonant kicks by Mimas, but because their characteristic epicyclic velocities are different, the effect of the kicks is also different.
-If we assume rough equipartiction of epicylic kinetic energies, then smaller particles have larger velocities, therefore for them the effective forcing parameter ε is smaller, and as a result they only weakly synchronize or not synchronize (if they lie near the bottom of Fig. 2).
+Here, it is important to mention that we restricted our analysis to an ensemble of identical particles.
+For a particular situation in the outer B ring, this means that we consider only large particles that have low characteristic epicyclic velocities.
+If there is a whole range of particles of different sizes, they are all subject to resonant kicks by Mimas, but because their characteristic epicyclic velocities are different the effect of the kicks is also different.
+If we assume rough equipartition of epicylic kinetic energies, then smaller particles have larger velocities, therefore for them the effective forcing parameter ε is smaller, and as a result they only weakly synchronize or not synchronize (if they lie near the bottom of Fig. 2).
 Collisions with these randomly moving particles may provide an additional dissipation that justifies the use of the Nosè-Hoover thermostat.
-Further investigations (which however go far beyond the scope of this paper) of different dissipation effects influencing the energy balance are needed to clarify this issue.
+Further investigations (which, however, go far beyond the scope of this paper) of different dissipation effects influencing the energy balance are needed to clarify this issue.